pomsky-lang/pomsky/book/src/language-tour/range.md

 Rulex creates a **DFA** (deterministic finite automaton) from this, so the generated regex is optimal in terms of matching performance.
 Since the algorithm for creating this regex is extensively tested, you can also rely on it's correctness.
-Here's the regex generated from `range '0'-'255'`:
+Here's the regex generated from
+<rulex>`range '0'-'255'`:

 ```regexp
 0|1[0-9]{0,2}|2(?:[0-4][0-9]?|5[0-5]?|[6-9])?|[3-9][0-9]?